groue/GRMustache/README.md

 You may also run the `make` command from the Terminal.

-GRMustache is tested against the core subset of the [Mustache-Spec](https://github.com/groue/Mustache-Spec) project.
+GRMustache is tested against the [core](https://github.com/groue/Mustache-Spec/tree/master/specs/core/) and [dot_key](https://github.com/groue/Mustache-Spec/tree/master/specs/dot_key/) subsets of the [Mustache-Spec](https://github.com/groue/Mustache-Spec) project.
 More tests come from the [Ruby](http://github.com/defunkt/mustache) implementation.

 Simple example
 --------------